tsunami416604/azure-docs.hu-hu/articles/active-directory/user-help/multi-factor-authentication-end-user-troubleshoot.md

 ---
-title: A kétfaktoros ellenőrzési problémák gyakori elhárítása – Azure AD
+title: Common problems & solutions with account authentication - Azure AD
-description: Ismerje meg a leggyakoribb kétfaktoros ellenőrzési problémák lehetséges megoldásait.
+description: Learn about potential problems and solutions for some of the more common two-factor verification problems and your work or school account.
 services: active-directory
 author: eross-msft
 manager: daveba